 The research experience I have gained at APSU could not be matched by any other university.
 Austin Peay provided me multiple opportunities to do interesting research, to present my work at conferences, and to work with very knowledgeable professors to publish papers.

 I have been able to accomplish things APSUthat wouldn't have been possible without the overwhelming support of the math department, betweenthe funding to study abroad and present research at conferences, writing countless letters of recommendation, andsimply being a source of constant encouragement.

-Dr. Fox is one of the most active researchers in our department, having published five journal articles since 2016 on topics within graph theory and combinatorics.
-He presented his work in September at the 10th International Workshop on Graph Labelings at Ball State University.
-Dr. Fox has heavily involved undergraduates in his research with students he has mentored presenting at national mathematics conferences in Colorado and Nebraska, and with a paper written with one of his students being recently submitted for publication.
+Dr. Fox is one of the most active researchers in our department, having published six journal articles since 2016, with an additional two recently accepted papers, on topics within graph theory and combinatorics.
+He presented his work in September at the 10th International Workshop on Graph Labelings at Ball State University and at the MAA Southeast Section Conference in March at Lee University.
+Dr. Fox has heavily involved undergraduates in his research with students he has mentored presenting at national mathematics conferences in Colorado and Nebraska, and with a paper written with one of his students being recently accepted for publication.
 This research activity, along with success teaching in the classroom and serving in roles on APSU’s Faculty Senate and Research Council, has recently earned Dr. Fox a promotion to the rank of Associate Professor.